Human systems engineering

 To handle these issues, in HSE, the organization is seen as a living system according to J.G.
 Millers theory of open and self organizing systems.
 In HSE, the 3 systemic levels "individual", "group" and "organization" are considered as main entities and targets to influence, whereas the levels "society" and "supranational system" supply the criteria for a positive insertion of the organization in its environment.
 This approach is intended to help managers to understand the organization as a complex and organic system where functional relations, hierarchy and processes are only the visible and tangible part of the "iceberg".
 HSE claims the invisible part is as important as the tangible and structural aspects of the organizations.
 HSE sees the invisible as the unconscious part of both the individual and the organization as a collective entity.
 Fritjof Capra describes the subtle interactions between the tangible and the invisible in one of his books.

 From an epistemological point of view HSE refers explicitly to Edgar Morin's proposal to link sciences and practices and to Jean Piaget's concept of "transdisciplinarity".

 As a result of the program, human risks and the resources deriving from a positive interaction are now better understood.
-As in a part of the Swiss academic system (University of Applied Sciences) Master Thesis' include applications of contents and learned skills, HSE is becoming increasingly popular amongst private or public organizations when resolving problems on the intangible side becomes critical for survival or for success.
-Further, 7 cohorts of students who achieved their master's degree "teach the gospel" in and around Switzerland.

 HSE was first launched in French in 2002 at the University of Applied Sciences Western Switzerland and in 2004 at the Zurich University of Applied Sciences in German language.

 The program was founded in 2002 by two professors of the university: